SegMint-Inc/segmint-core/SPECIFICATION.md

 The SegMint Vault & Key ecosystem represents a fractionalized NFT protocol where users secure their assets within a SegMint Vault and create SegMint Keys.
 These keys take the form of ERC-1155 tokens and represent a semi-fungible counterpart to the locked asset(s).
 Vaults come in two main types:

-- **Single-Asset Vaults**: These are designed for fractionalizing a single, locked asset.
-If the locked asset resembles an NFT (Non-Fungible Token), the SegMint Keys generated may bear a visual representation that matches the underlying asset.
+- **Single-Asset Vaults**: These are designed for fractionalizing a single locked asset.

-- **Multi-Asset Vaults**: These versatile vaults enable the creation of a basket of assets, which may consist of various token types, including fungible and non-fungible assets.
-The visual representation of the assets within these vaults may be customized to suit the user's preferences.
+- **Multi-Asset Vaults**: These versatile vaults enable the creation of a basket of assets, which may consist of various token types, including fungible and non-fungible assets as well as native token.

 ## Definitions